YMahabeer/Ymahabeer/README.md

   -	Created knowledge base articles to improve documentation skills.

 - [TROUBLESHOOTING INTERNET CONNECTIVITY - HOME LAB](https://github.com/YMahabeer/TROUBLESHOOTING-INTERNET-CONNECTIVITY---HOME-LAB)
-  -	Traced the path of a packet from a client machine all the way to a well know website.
+  -	Used the TRACERT command to trace the path of a packet from a client machine to a well-known website (google.com).
-  -	For each hop, I stepped through the most common methods of troubleshooting connectivity issues for that type of device on the network.
+  - Stepped through the most common methods of troubleshooting connectivity issues for each type of device on the network in-which the packet passed through.
   - Troubleshooted connectivity issues with client machines, domain controllers, DHCP servers, DNS servers, and routers.
+  - Used commands such as IPCONFIG to gather information, PING to verify certain devices on the network can communicate with each other, and NSLOOKUP to query and verify the DNS server’s records.

 ## Certifications
 Comptia A+